+Transmission of infectious diseases must rely on three conditions: sources of infection, routes of transmission, and susceptible hosts.
 As the COVID-19 continues spreading, more epidemiologic features of SARS-CoV-2 have been revealed.
-On the basis of recently published literatures, we compared transmission features of SARS-CoV-2 with SARS-CoV and MERS-CoV in Table 2.
+Based on recently published literatures, we compared transmission features of SARS-CoV-2 with SARS-CoV and MERS-CoV in table 2.
 All three epidemics caused by these three coronaviruses are linked to wild animal markets.
-SARS and MERS are defined as zoonotic disease, and transmitted by intermediated hosts (palm civets and dromedary camels respectively).11 Recent studies showed pangolins15 and snakes16 at wild animal markets were likely to be intermediate hosts of SARS-CoV-2.
+SARS and MERS are defined as zoonotic disease, and transmitted by intermediated hosts (palm civets and dromedary camels respectively)11.
+Recent studies showed pangolins15 and snakes16 at wild animal markets were likely to be intermediate hosts of SARS-CoV-2.

 Human-to-human transmission was considered as a major transmission mode.
 According to the sixth version of the guidance for diagnosis and treatments for COVID-19 issued by the National Health Commission of China, SARS-CoV-2 was transmitted through respiratory aspirates, droplets, contacts, and feces, and aerosols transmission is highly possible.
-Chan et al6 reported that six familial members got COVID-19, but none of them had contacts with Wuhan markets or animals, although two had visited a Wuhan hospital.
-On the bais of data from China CDC, 58.3% of COVID-19 cases are in Wuhan, while the rest of cases are imported from Wuhan.
-Wuhan is the capital of China's Hubei province, with over 14 million inhabitants, and is a major transportation hub, which increases personto-person contacts and adds to the possibility of exporting cases to other locations.
-The early outbreak data largely followed the exponential growth before the implementation of quarantine strategies by governments on 24 January 2020.
-The basic reproductive values (R_0) of COVID-19 at the early stage were calculated between 2 and 3.5, indicating that one patient could transmit the disease to two to three other people,17-20 which was higher than SARS and MERS.
-Phylodynamic analysis based on 52 genomic sequences of SARS-CoV-2 strains sampled in different countries publicly available at GISAID showed the estimated mean evolutionary rate was 7.8×10^{-4} subs/site/year (range 1.1×10^{-4} to 15×10^{-4}), which was in line with that of SARS and MERS, and the mean time of the most recent common ancestor was 73 days.21 With enforced implementation of isolation strategies, R_0 was expected to decline in coming days.
-The mean incubation period was around 6.4 days (ranges from 0 to 24 days).^{19,22}
+Chan JF et al. 6 reported that six familial members got COVID-19, but none of them had contacts with Wuhan markets or animals, although two had visited a Wuhan hospital.
+Based on data from China CDC, 58.3% of COVID-19 cases are in Wuhan, while rest of cases are imported from Wuhan.
+Wuhan is the capital of China's Hubei province, with over 14 million inhabitants, and is a major transportation hub, which increases person-to-person contacts and adds to the possibility of exporting cases to other locations.
+The early outbreak data largely followed the exponential growth before the implementation of quarantine strategies by governments on Jan 24th, 2020.
+The basic reproductive values (R0) of COVID-19 at the early stage were calculated between 2 and 3.5, indicating that one patient could transmit the disease to two to three other people17-20, which was higher than SARS and MERS.
+Phylodynamic analysis based on 52 genomic sequences of SARS-CoV-2 strains sampled in different countries publicly available at GISAID showed the estimated mean evolutionary rate was 7.8 x 10-4 subs/site/year (range 1.1x10-4-15x10-4), which was in line with that of SARS and MERS, and the mean time of the most recent common ancestor (tMRCA) was 73 days21.
+With enforced implementation of isolation strategies, R0 was expected to decline in coming days.
+The mean incubation period was around 6.4 days (ranges from 0 to 24 days)^{19,22}.